Overview 2025

 - CRICOS: 091423A

-The degree is fully equivalent to an honours degree with any other University School and satisfies the usual eligibility requirements for research higher degrees and postgraduate scholarships.
-The program can be taken in one year full-time or two years part-time study.
-Students can commence the program in either semester 1 or semester 2.
+This degree is fully equivalent to an honours degree from any other university and satisfies the eligibility requirements for research higher degrees and postgraduate scholarships.
+You can start in either Semester 1 or Semester 2.

 Career outcomes

-This course leads to career opportunities in marine and Antarctic science and policy including disciplines such as: oceanography, climate modelling, meteorology, marine chemistry, marine geology and marine and Antarctic biology and ecology.
-The research training provided in the course may lead to positions in government and state research laboratories such as CSIRO Marine and Atmospheric Research, the Australian Antarctic Division, the Australian Bureau of Meteorology, or management agencies such as CCAMLR.
+This course leads to career opportunities in marine and Antarctic science and policy, including disciplines such as oceanography, climate modelling, meteorology, marine chemistry, marine geology and marine and Antarctic biology and ecology.
+The research training provided in the course may lead to positions in government and state research laboratories such as CSIRO Marine and Atmospheric Research, the Australian Antarctic Division, the Australian Bureau of Meteorology, or management agencies such as the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The course provides training in research, to prepare candidates for further research study, in MSc and PhD programs, including the joint UTAS-CMAR QMS PhD program and the joint UTAS-AAD QAS PhD program.

 Course structure